nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Constrained CareConnect-Practitioner-1 to become CareConnect-ADW-Practitioner-1 due to adding a slice to practitionerRole.
  - Inserted a corresponding slice for Practitioner.practitionerRole to replace the Practitioner.specialty element in all bundle xml examples.
  - Standardised cardinality of ReferralRequest.encounter.reference to 1..1 and encounter.reference.display to 0..1.
+ - Changed cardinality of all MessageHeader.source.name and MessageHeader.destination.name to 0..1.
+ - Removed fixed values from all source.name and destination.name elements in MessageHeader-based profiles and made corresponding changes to xml bundle examples.
+ - Removed practitionerRole.role.text element from CareConnect-ADW-Practitioner section of all xml bundle examples.
+ - Removed type.text element from CareConnect-Organization section of all xml bundle examples.

 ### Version 1.0.0-beta.1 ###